 The Genuine Faux Farm is located near Tripoli, Iowa and has been in operation

 since the summer of 2004.
 GFF is owned and operated by Rob and Tammy Faux and our first 'official' year as the Genuine Faux Farm was in 2005.
 Rob has been working on the farm full-time since 2008 and Tammy works off the farm full-time and on the farm part-time.
 We grow vegetables, herbs and some fruit and also raise turkeys, chickens and ducks.

 We focus on local distribution of our product, with most sales being directly marketed to clients within 50 miles of the farm.
 The CSA Farm Share subscription program is given first priority to produce grown with additional sales to child care providers, retirement centers, local grocery and local schools.
-We also sell plant starts in the spring and sell
+We also sell some plant starts in the spring and sell

 at the Waverly Farmers' Market on Tuesdays/Saturdays when we have excess

 Beginning in 2011, GFF entered a partnership with Jeff Sage and Sage Gardens.
 Jeff was looking for a way to continue growing without attending multiple farmers' markets every week.
 Jeff now focuses on growing early carrots and beets for the CSA Farm Share.
 He also grows heirloom sweet potatoes that receives rave reviews.
 Members may also be treated to parsnips and asparagus from his farm.
 Jeff often has garlic available for direct sale and raises lamb that he will sell in quarters, halves or whole lamb to interested parties.

 Each season, we hire three to four persons to work on the farm part time.
 We have been priveleged to work with some fine persons over the past several years and we continue to find ways to make the experience on the farm a positive one.